AdityaKompella6/AdityaKompella6.github.io/_posts/2024-03-13-blog-post-title-from-file-name.md

 ![Alt Text](../_imgs/Random_Sample.png)

-We can see that on average, across all vector sizes form (10-5000), on average the speedup of our kernel is: 1.25 x
+We can see that on average, across all vector sizes form (10-5000), on average the speedup of our kernel is: 3.79 x

+That's close to a 400% increase in performance on average!!!!

 ### Conclusion
 We can see that the compiled torch code is much faster at larger vector sizes than the raw PyTorch code.